ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 * Maintain the project by means of fixing bugs and providing support for new releases.
 * Uphold Ansys' reputation in the open source community.

+Once all these three approvals have been awarded, project leads are requested to fill in the next form:

+* `OSS approval request form <https://gz2idtcjsw2.typeform.com/OSSapproval>`_

+This form serves as a final checklist to verify that all approvals have been processed and to formalize the OSS approval process, as a final record.
+You can find the questions to be asked in :ref:`OSS approval request form questions`.

 Managerial
 ^^^^^^^^^^